Dr. Samuel Martins

 My research interests focus on assessing, manipulating and extracting bacteria from the phytobiome to manage plant disease, improve nutrient uptake and diminish the impact of abiotic stress, such as drought, by increasing the water use efficiency.
 I am broadly interested in crop diseases caused by bacteria, seed-microbial interactions, microbiome and biocontrol.

-2021 - Rising Star Award, Center for Teaching Excellence
+2021 - Rising Star Award.
+Center for Teaching Excellence, University of Florida, USA

 2018 - Laurence D. and Mary Ann Moore Faculty and Staff Award in Plant Pathology (Outstanding Postdoc).
 Department of Plant Pathology and Environmental Microbiology, Pennsylvania State University, USA